How to Control Your Emotions Like a Stoic

 What it is: Mentally rehearsing challenging scenarios to build emotional resilience and reduce anxiety about potential problems.

-How to practice: Spend 5 minutes imagining a feared scenario, then plan how you'd respond with virtue and wisdom.
+How to practice: Spend 5 minutes imagining a feared scenario, then plan how you would respond with virtue and wisdom.

 Benefits: